infinityworks/data-academy-cloudformation-example/README.md

 8. When the terminal asks for a CLI profile name, enter a name: e.g. learner-profile
 9. You can log out of your SSO by running the following command: `aws sso logout`
 10. You can then login again by running: `aws sso login --profile <profile-name>`

+#### aws-azure-login

+If you use `aws-azure-login`, log into the AWS CLI as usual, eg. by running `aws-azure-login --profile <profile-name> --mode gui`.

+#### Checking AWS CLI access

-11. Check you can access AWS using the following command: `aws s3 ls --profile <profile-name>`.
+Once logged in on the CLI, check you can access AWS using the following command: `aws s3 ls --profile <profile-name>`.
 The command should list all the S3 buckets in the AWS account you have permissions to view.
 Validate this output using the AWS console.

-12. Finally set the following environmental variable: `AWS_PROFILE=<profile-name>`.
+Finally set the following environmental variable: `AWS_PROFILE=<profile-name>`.
 This will save you adding the profile flag to every CLI command.

 ## Deploying your first CloudFormation Stacks